commit365/shell-scripting-mastery/README.md

 # Shell Scripting Mastery

 Welcome to the Shell Scripting Mastery course!
-This comprehensive, text-based course is designed to guide you from beginner to expert in shell scripting, focusing on bash and zsh.
+This comprehensive course is designed to guide you from beginner to expert in shell scripting, focusing on bash and zsh.
 Whether you're a complete novice or looking to sharpen your skills, this course offers a structured path to mastering shell scripting.

 ## Course Description